marichards/FH_intermediate_R/README.md

 ### Week 3

--A series of short videos explaining Git and Github is available from FreeCodeCamp.com; you can find them on Youtube [here](https://www.youtube.com/playlist?list=PLWKjhJtqVAbkFiqHnNaxpOPhh9tSWMXIF)
+- A series of short videos explaining Git and Github is available from FreeCodeCamp.com; you can find them on Youtube [here](https://www.youtube.com/playlist?list=PLWKjhJtqVAbkFiqHnNaxpOPhh9tSWMXIF)